Frequently Asked Questions

 Do you deliver?

-Why is your produce so expensive yet almost always sold out?
+Why is your produce so expensive yet sometimes sold out?

 As we have reverence for our animals and our ecology, we do not farm intensively.
 This means that the animals are not densely packed into areas and that the land gets to properly recover and flourish.
 This is converse to other producers.